-In 2012, I was diagnosed with pleural mesothelioma, a rare cancer that usually comes with a grim prognosis.
-I’ve been in and out of remission twice.
-I continue to fight, hoping to inspire and connect with other survivors of this asbestos-related cancer.
+In 2012, Emily Ward was diagnosed with pleural mesothelioma, a rare cancer that usually comes with a grim prognosis.
+She was in and out of remission twice but continued to fight for nearly 10 years.
+Although Ward died in 2022, her story continues to inspire other survivors of this asbestos-related cancer.

 Press Inquiries: email@example.com

 When Emily wrote about her experiences, she hoped to inspire other mesothelioma survivors who could relate to the physical and mental hardships of this cancer.
 She emphasized the importance of spending time with family, tending to her garden and doing whatever else made her happy.
 She made the most of her time and celebrated every day as if it were a holiday.